 Western Massachusetts has plenty of adorable towns in gorgeous mountain settings, and Northampton is my favorite.
-There are tons of nearby nature spots to enjoy, but the town itself has a thriving music scene and plenty of great food stops — definitely not to be missed!
+There are tons of nearby nature spots to enjoy, but the town itself has a thriving music scene and plenty of great food stops — definitely one of the places to visit in New England not to be missed!
 Short city guide here.

 8. Providence, RI

 Many people overlook Providence in favor of the bigger nearby Boston, but the Rhode Island capital has a lot going for it.
 It’s just a short drive (or train ride, or bus!) from Boston, yet offers its own thriving downtown area.
-It also has a great arts scene, if you’re looking for some culture on your New England weekend trip.
+It also has a great arts scene, if you’re looking for some culture in your New England vacation spots.
 Short city guide here.

 9. Mystic, CT